ShadyShawky15/ReactNative-Networking-Project/README.md

-# This is mini proj for Adding new posts & fetch posts using through useEffect & useState & handling refresh & loading and error
+# This is mini proj for Adding new posts , fetch posts , handling refresh , loading & error
 # Achieveing that with sample attractive UI